Redistricting Guru's Hard Drives Could Mean Legal, Political Woes For GOP

 The data, as some have theorized, could potentially be useful in other partisan gerrymandering lawsuits that are floating around the country.

-Attorneys for Common Cause said in court filings made public Thursday, that the Hofeller files reveal that Republicans in North Carolina made false statements to a federal court in order to avoid special elections in 2017.
+Attorneys for Common Cause said in court filings made public Thursday the Hofeller files reveal that Republicans in North Carolina made false statements to a federal court to avoid special elections in 2017.

 Legislators repeatedly said districts that had been ruled unconstitutional couldn't be quickly thrown out because work on new ones had not yet begun.
-The newfound files however, show that Hofeller had almost completely finished new maps at the time those statements were made.
+The newfound files, however, show that Hofeller had almost completely finished new maps at the time those statements were made.

-Kathay Feng, the national redistricting director for Common Cause, wouldn't discuss what else is in the files due to ongoing litigation, but she spoke generally about the dangers of politicians drawing district lines that favor their own party.
+Kathay Feng, the national redistricting director for Common Cause, wouldn't discuss what else is in the files because of ongoing litigation, but she spoke generally about the dangers of politicians drawing district lines that favor their own party.

 "This is an American democracy, and we don't want a situation where, perhaps the best analogy is like Russia, where you have fake choices on the ballot," Feng said.
 "Where there is no such thing as true democracy, where your vote doesn't matter."